Staff Profile

 Background:

-I joined the School of Geography, Politics and Sociology as a Lecturer in Economic Geography in 2020.
+I joined the School of Geography, Politics and Sociology at Newcastle University as a Lecturer (Assistant Professor) in Economic Geography in 2020 and was promoted to Senior Lecturer (Associate Professor) in 2024.
 Before joining Newcastle, I was a Visiting Assistant Professor of Urban and Economic Geography at Clark University (2018-2020).
 I earned my doctorate from the Department of Geography at the University of Kentucky (2018) and hold graduate certificates in Social Theory and Gender and Women's Studies.

-I have a longstanding interest in efforts to ‘democratize finance’ and promote financial inclusion in the United States.
-My research in this area focuses on the rise of non-profit financial coaching programs and shows how these programs encourage participants to pay down their debt, monitor their credit scores, avoid predatory lending services, and save and invest using mainstream financial products.
-This research contributes to scholarship in geography on financial inclusion and exclusion, the everyday life of finance, and economic subjectivity by advancing the idea that the financialization of the economy is achieved not only through policies that structure the financial landscape, or through the actions of traditional financial actors on Wall Street, but also through efforts to shape the financial behaviours and dispositions of urban residents.
-The findings from this research call into question the motivations and terms of the so-called ‘democratization of finance’ and suggests the need to more closely examine the conditions and material outcomes of the financial inclusion agenda in the United States.
+I have a longstanding interest in efforts to expand access to financial knowledge and promote financial inclusion in the United States.
+My research in this area examined the rise of non-profit financial coaching programs in Boston, MA and showed how these programs encourage participants to pay down their debt, monitor their credit scores, avoid predatory lending services, and save and invest using mainstream financial products.
+This research (see: Geoforum 2018; Transactions 2022), contributes to scholarship in geography on financial inclusion and exclusion, the everyday life of finance, and economic subjectivity by showing how the financialization of the economy is achieved not only through the the actions of traditional financial actors and policies that structure the financial landscape, but also through efforts to shape the everyday financial practices of urban residents.
+The findings from this research call into question the motivations and terms of the so-called ‘democratisation of finance’ and suggests the need to more closely examine the conditions and material outcomes of the financial inclusion agenda in the United States.

-My new project “Dear Seller: Homebuying and the Intimate Geographies of Wealth Accumulation” seeks to better understand the role of Dear Seller letters in the contemporary relations of homebuying in the United States.
-Funded by a British Academy/Leverhulme Small Research Grant (SRG21/211201; £9,474; December 2021-September 2023), this original research will undertake the first systematic study of ‘Dear Seller’ letters, sometimes known as real estate 'love letters', and will examine how different actors use and experience these letters in the homebuying process.
-This research will provide an intimate geographical account of the often out-of-sight practices that shape residential real estate transactions.
+My research project “Dear Seller: Homebuying and the Intimate Geographies of Wealth Accumulation” examines the role of Dear Seller letters in the contemporary relations of homebuying in the United States.
+Funded by a British Academy/Leverhulme Small Research Grant (SRG21/211201; £9,474; December 2021-September 2023), this original research is the first systematic study of ‘Dear Seller’ letters, sometimes known as real estate 'love letters', and shows how different actors use and experience these letters in the homebuying process.
+This research offers an intimate geographical account of the often out-of-sight practices that shape residential real estate transactions.

 Dis/Investments in Spaces of Care

 Another strand of my work examines how spaces of care become sites of financial accumulation.
-In collaboration with Caitlin Henry (Geography, University of Manchester) I am examining private equity investment in spaces of health/care.
-This project titled “Healthcare as Asset: Private Equity Investment and the Changing Geographies of Care in the United States” focuses on three sites of care provisioning in the US (urgent care centres, telemedicine and dialysis) and examines how private equity (PE) investment may be changing the provisioning of care in these spaces.
+In collaboration with Caitlin Henry (Manchester) I have examined private equity investment in urgent care centres and telehealth in the US, showing how this form of investment may be changing the provisioning of care (Geoforum 2023).
 By shining a light on the corporate and financial strategies that are typical of private equity investment, our work provides a feminist analysis of the strategies used to extract value from spaces of health/care.

-I also currently co-edited a special issue (2023) in Environment and Planning A on the marketization of social reproduction with Tom Baker (University of Auckland, NZ), Dan Cohen (Queen’s University, CAN) and Emily Rosenman (Penn State, USA).
+I also co-edited a special issue in Environment and Planning A (2024) on the marketization of social reproduction.
 Bringing together nine geographically diverse and empirically rich papers, this special issue explores how systems of social reproduction are changed through the imposition of market and financial logics – and the permutations these logics take as they articulate with the more-than-economic work of reproducing life.
-In so doing, this special issue demonstrates that a conversation between social reproduction theory and economic geographical theories of markets can illuminate the contradictions and possibilities of these processes in the contemporary moment.

-During the 2023-2024 academic year, I am contributing to the following modules in semester 1:
+During the 2024-2025 academic year, I am contributing to the following modules:

 - GEO2099 Economic Geography (Module Leader)